-Because Steps to Respect is a schoolwide program, it is essential that all staff know how to respond to bullying reports.
+Because Second Step is a schoolwide program, it is essential that all staff know how to respond to bullying reports.
 Following is the process adults should use when a student reports bullying.

 1. Affirm the student's feelings.

 - a.
 "You were right to report/get help." - b.
 "I'm glad you asked for help with this."